 Install Smart Home Devices to Save Energy

-Smart thermostats utilize technology that allows users to remotely control their heating and cooling with a tablet, smartphone or desktop.
-Not only do these programmable thermostats improve your home’s energy efficiency, their sensors can actually learn your temperature preferences and detect when you’re about to leave the house—resulting in ideal yet affordable comfort.
+Smart thermostats utilize technology that allows users to remotely control their heating and cooling with a tablet, smartphone, or desktop.
+Not only do these programmable thermostats improve your home’s energy efficiency, but their sensors can also learn your temperature preferences and detect when you’re about to leave the house—resulting in ideal yet affordable comfort.
 Consistently ranked number one, the Nest Learning Thermostat saves users an average of 10 to 12 percent on heating bills and up to 15 percent on cooling, the company claims.
 Released in September of 2015, the 3rd generation Nest Learning Thermostat can detect shut-off patterns that signify any problems with your furnace.

 As the production of incandescent lightbulbs is phased out, LED bulbs are becoming more common in homes across America.
 Lasting up to 25 times longer and using as much as 80 percent less energy, today’s LED lights are offered in a spectrum of colors and various light levels.
 Technology has also advanced to the era of smart lightbulbs that feature computer chips, making them programmable via computer or smartphone.
 Ranked number one for 2016, the dimmable AwoX SmartLIGHT is an LED bulb that screws into most home lighting fixtures.
 The Bluetooth-enabled smart device can illuminate a rainbow of colors and last up to 20,000 hours.

 Smart showerheads also promise to gain traction in 2016.
 Revolutionizing the shower experience, EvaDrop is the first smart shower device that saves water.
 With an internal heat sensor to track water temperature, EvaDrop can save up to 50 percent of your water usage.
 Controlled by a smartphone app, this device automatically adjusts the water flow based on movements, and even alerts users who are taking lengthy showers.